robertu94/robertu94.github.io/content/learning/cpp.markdown

 3. "Modern C++ Design: Generic Programming and Design Patterns Applied" by Andrei Alexandrescu - I listed this in the object-oriented section, but this book opened my eyes the possibilities of C++ templates and generic programming in general.

-If you can't figure out why a particular template won't compile, consider using templight or metashell.
+If you can't figure out why a particular template won't compile, consider using `templight` or `metashell`.

 ## Functional C++